 If you are not savvy about the HSP trait, you and your client may become increasingly frustrated with lack of ‘progress’, because you may be continually focusing on trying to change your client’s temperament or not taking the role of their finely-turned nervous system into account.

-In conceptualizing the issues our clients face, we are taught that one measure of the ‘problem’ is asking how distressing the issue is to the client.
 If you are not able to educate and explore the possibility of your client’s sensitivity, you may continue to set your client up to be unreasonably distressed by something that is an inherent part of them.

 5) Talking About the HSP Trait May Improve Your Relationship With Your Client